 Co-Development Agreement (CDA) RFQ

-This procurement strategy seeks to engage up to two private partners to evaluate opportunities to leverage private sector innovation, expertise, capital, and efficiency in design, construction, systems integration, finance, operations, and maintenance for one or more segments or elements of the Program.
+This procurement strategy seeks to engage a private partner to evaluate opportunities to leverage private sector innovation, expertise, capital, and efficiency in design, construction, systems integration, finance, operations, and maintenance for one or more segments or elements of the Program.

 In collaboration with the CDP, the strategy aims to develop a flexible, phased delivery solution offering multiple delivery method options and appropriately tailored risk and responsibility allocation.
 Additionally, it seeks to accelerate schedules and simplify administration through a master developer approach, while maximizing competition by requiring the CDP to conduct competitive procurements (in collaboration with the Authority) for key subcontracts under each Development Agreement package as directed by the Authority or required by state or federal law.